-- (1) Provision must be made so the accidental spillage of water from at least two of the largest fish tanks would be directed automatically to an approved disposal system or is contained for treatment. - (2) All wastewater, when discharged from the quarantine facility, must enter directly into an approved municipal sewerage system, approved septic tank, or other approved disposal system. - (3) Alternatively, wastewater must be treated with chlorine, ozone or with ultraviolet light irradiation (see clause 3.4.3).
+- (1) Provision must be made to ensure the accidental spillage of water from at least two of the largest fish tanks would be directed automatically to an approved disposal system or contained for treatment. - (2) All wastewater, when discharged from the quarantine facility, must enter directly into an approved municipal sewerage system, approved septic tank, or other approved disposal system. - (3) Alternatively, wastewater must be treated with chlorine (see clause 3.4.2), ozone or with ultraviolet light irradiation (see clause 3.4.3).
 Chlorinated water must not be discharged directly into adjacent waterways.